 When your baby grows, starts to move around and explore world, it is very nice to have a possibility for him/her to watch the world while strolling.
 Therefore when your baby can sit up you should consider buying a lightweight stroller.
 This is a light and compact pushchair, that weighs from 8 to 17 lbs.

-This type of stroller is easy to navigate, even in narrow and crowded space.
+This type of stroller is easy to navigate, even in narrow and crowded places.
 It’s perfect solution for parents who travel a lot and often use public transportation.
 It also great option for a toddler who can walk but sometimes likes to ride in a stroller.

 Lightweight strollers are only for kids older than 6 months (when they are able to sit up), because of limited features: lack of travel system, pretty small wheels not good for rough terrain, less maneuverability, quite difficult pushing on tough surfaces, small canopy, seat that doesn’t fully recline (or even doesn’t recline at all).

 |Price range: from $50 to $500 (depending on the number of functions and features)|

 + Light, easy to transport, some models have carrying strap

 + Great for traveling by plane and car

 + Small and compact after folding so storage is very easy

 |ZOE XL1 Deluxe||Maclaren Mark II|

 |Price range: from $30 to $150 (higher-end products have more features)|

 + Perfect for day trip and travels

 + Great option for toddler who can walk but sometimes want to ride in the stroller

-|It is good for going over flat surfaces and using public transportation
++ Works nice for going over flat surfaces and using public transportation

 + The lightest type of strollers – you can carry it on a shoulder while holding your baby on other hip

-|BOB 2016 Revolution PRO Stroller||BOB 2016 Sport Utility Stroller||BOB Revolution SE Single Stroller|
+|BOB 2016 Revolution PRO Stroller||Thule Urban Glide||BOB Revolution SE Single Stroller|

+They have higher weight limit therefore they will serve you even longer than 3 years.
 Some model have also travel system option so you can strap the infant car seat into it.

-Jogging strollers are perfect for long walks, running and hiking, but they can be quick heavy and bulky (weight ranges from 23 to 31 lbs), and therefore difficult to maneuver in narrow and crowded spaces.
+Jogging strollers are perfect for long walks, running and hiking, but they can be quite heavy and bulky (weight ranges from 23 to 31 lbs), and therefore difficult to maneuver in narrow and crowded spaces.
 This type has also long and high handlebar, which is designed to prevent runners from bumping into the stroller.

 If you are looking for a jogging stroller you want it to be safe for your baby.
 Look for safety certificates that give you guarantee of safety.
-Also, consider this type carefully, especially if you want it to be your only stroller.
+Also, choose this type carefully, especially if you want it to be your only stroller.

 |Price range: from $200 to $800 (depending on how much features the stroller has)|

 + Great for running and walking through forest and parks, especially when they have lockable swivel front wheel

 + They have streamlined shape, lightweight frame, solid seat belts, big and air-filled tires, which make riding comfortable and the stroller is easy to push

 + Usually hey have many safety features and some have additional hand brake

 Double and triple strollers